Adapting to Technological Advancements in Real Estate: A Guide for Real Estate Agents

 - Short clip of a pricing chart that shows three clear ranges.

-- Zoom on a line that highlights the recommended range and the response rate.
+- Zoom on a line that highlights the recommended range and the tradeoffs.

 - Cut to you pointing at the chart and talking directly to the camera.

 Tie this script to a regular update rhythm so sellers know when the next pricing check will arrive.
-Mention that each update will hit their inbox and text at the same time for easy reading.
+Mention that each update will be easy to read and focused on decisions, not jargon.

 Script For Explaining Virtual Tours And Digital Showing Notes